wootguy/ghosts/README.md

 - `ghosts.default_mode` sets the default visibility mode for ghosts.
 Players can override this for themselves.
   - 0 = hide ghosts
   - 1 = show ghosts
+  - 2 = show ghosts that don't block your view
-  - 2 = show ghosts only while dead
+  - 3 = show ghosts only while dead

 # Installation